 All spatial flows, except for personal vehicular and pedestrian trips, involve movements between terminals.
-Transport modes require the assembly and distribution of their traffic, both for passenger and freight.
-Passengers must go to bus terminals and airports first to reach their final destinations, and freight has to be consolidated at a port or a rail yard before onward shipment.
+Transport modes require the assembly and distribution of their traffic for passengers and freight.
+Passengers must go to bus terminals and airports first to reach their final destinations, and freight must be consolidated at a port or rail yard before shipment.
 Terminals are essential links in transportation chains, with many representing substantial infrastructure and capital investments.
-The goal of this chapter is to examine the spatial and functional characteristics of transport terminals.
-They occupy specific locations, and they exert a strong influence over their surroundings.
+This chapter aims to examine the spatial and functional characteristics of transport terminals.
+They occupy specific locations and exert a strong influence over their surroundings.
 At the same time, they perform specific economic functions and serve as clusters of specialized activities.